crowdus/swconstruction-events/README.md

 ## (4) Acceptance Tests

+See the doc for more details!
+This is just a summary.

 ### a) Registration, Login, User Management Tests

 #### i) Register a user by clicking the registration button.